vjandrei/security-tilt-sensor/README.md

 ## Code

-Code is kind simple you need just change some parameters.
+Code is  simple you need just change some parameters.

-The `config_dummy.h` file hosts all the required configuration variables.
-This file must be renamed to `config.h` before uploading.
+The `script.ino` file hosts all the required configuration variables.
+File must be created from `script.ino` before uploading to esp32 module.

 * `WIFI_SSID`: Access point SSID
 * `WIFI_PASSWORD`: Access point password